mickekring/Self-Watering-Empire-Pot/README.md

 * Speaker module - https://www.tinkercad.com/things/66gCLMuzKD2
 * Speaker top module - https://www.tinkercad.com/things/8jMyELo6IXI
 * Water tank module - https://www.tinkercad.com/things/9iR5u62zSzV
+<br /><br />
+* Empire logo - This one is not designed by me.
+I found it on Thingiverse by newayb - https://www.thingiverse.com/thing:590307

 ## Python libraries and stuff
 In this project I'm using a couple of libraries that you'll probably have to install to run the program.
 Google how to install these on your system.